 Luxury Hotel in Saint Peter: Cobblers Cove

 This extravagant five-star hotel is the perfect pick for families looking to splurge on an epic villa in Barbados!
 Rooms are beautifully decorated with traditional island designs, and the spacious outdoor pool is surrounded by sun loungers.
 The hotel is located right on the beach, so you won’t have to walk far to soak up the unique atmosphere of Speightstown.

 - New Town Square is a great shopping destination featuring local boutiques and a small selection of international brands.

 - Planning a trip in February?
-Head down to the Holetown Festival to enjoy the colourful street food and locally organised parades.
+Head down to the Holetown Festival to enjoy colorful street food and locally organized parades.

 - St James Parish Church is the oldest church in the country.
 Their services are open to visitors, providing a unique insight into island life.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 An eSIM works just like an app: you buy it, you download it, and BOOM!
 You’re connected.
 It’s just that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.Buy an eSIM!